The digital transformation of HR functions: what role for the HRD?

 Of course, all these transformations must be coherent and be part of a real digital strategy implemented at all levels of the company.
 The transformation of the company’s tools also leads to a transformation of the corporate culture, of the way in which the relationship between employees and management is built.

 Communication becomes instantaneous, as does the sharing of knowledge and information.
 Digital tools open the way to new forms of work.
 The worker becomes nomadic and is no longer necessarily physically attached to the company’s premises.
-The telecommuting is growing.
+Telecommuting is on the rise.

 The ease with which information circulates and is used leads the company to adopt a more horizontal organization.
 Employees from different departments work together for varying lengths of time on common projects.
 Less compartmentalization, more flexibility, more mutual aid and collaboration, this is how the new organization can be perceived.
 From now on, the company relies on collective intelligence, rather than on individuality.
 Naturally, this profound transformation of the company’s organization will require HR support for employees.